BU-Spark/ml-bpl-rag/README.md

 ### Key Components of RAG:
 - **Embedding Model**: Converts text into numerical vectors that capture semantic meaning.
-- **Vector Store**: A database to store and retrieve embeddings for efficient similarity searches.
+- **Vector Store**: A database to store and retrieve embeddings for similarity searches.
+- **Rerankig Algorithm**: Determines priority of retrieved documents from the vectorstore (a second retrieval of sorts).

 ---